IN THE NEWS

 Symptoms: Reported illnesses have included people with little to no symptoms and people being severely ill and dying.
 Symptoms can include:

 Prevention: The CDC recommends the following precautions as the best way to prevent infection and avoid being exposed to the virus:

 For further prevention, the CDC are currently recommending the disinfection of surfaces with EPA-approved/EPA-registered disinfectants.
 Strict adherence to label guidelines is important for effective disinfecting.
 People often use disinfectant cleaners improperly, which can mean they're simply spreading the germs around instead of killing them.
 This can actually encourage dangerous bacterial growth.
 Learn more about effective disinfecting.

 Based upon proven disinfecting ability against other, similar pathogens, the Federal EPA has mandated a process whereby companies that do not have specific testing against an emerging viral pathogen may make statements as to whether a disinfectant may be used to reasonably mitigate it.

-Simple Green d Pro 5 (EPA Registration Number 6836-140-56782) has demonstrated effectiveness against viruses similar to 2019 Novel Coronavirus (2019-nCoV) on hard, non-porous surfaces.
-Therefore, Simple Green d Pro 5 can be used against 2019 Novel Coronavirus (2019-nCoV) when used in accordance with the directions for use against Norovirus on hard, nonporous surfaces.
+Simple Green d Pro 3 Plus has demonstrated effectiveness against viruses similar to SARS-CoV-2 on hard, non-porous surfaces.
+Therefore, Simple Green d Pro 3 Plus can be used against SARS-CoV-2 when used in accordance with the directions for use against Feline Picornavirus on hard, non-porous surfaces.
 Refer to the CDC website for additional information.